Prathameshmane1710/Energy-Data-Visualization-using-D3js/README.md

-#Code Execution Guide

-This directory contains various data and HTML files for visualizing energy consumption data using CSV, JSON, and web technologies.
-This guide will help you understand how to use and interpret each file.

-## HTML Files
-These HTML files are designed to visualize different types of energy consumption.
-Ensure your web browser can access the required files:

-1. Fossil_fuel_stack_area.html
-   - Visualizes data related to fossil fuel consumption in an area chart.

-2. Map_visual_percapita_Engy_Index_2.html
-   - Displays a per capita energy consumption index using a map visualization.

-3. Map_visual_primary_Engy_Index.html
-   - Maps primary energy index data.

-4. Per_capita_energy_Linechart.html
-   - Displays a line chart of per capita energy consumption.

-5. Primary_Energy_Linechart.html
-   - Visualizes the consumption trends for primary energy sources.

-6. Renewable_Energy.html
-   - Illustrates renewable energy data.

-7. Renew_linechart.html
-   - Displays renewable energy trends in a line chart.

-### Running the HTML Files
-- All data files required by the HTML visualizations are retrieved from GitHub online, so no changes are needed to the file paths in the code.
-- Open the HTML files directly in a web browser that supports JavaScript and HTML5.

--After opening one of the visualizations, you can conveniently switch between different charts using the dropdown menu provided.
-This feature allows you to seamlessly explore various aspects of the energy data, making comparisons and discovering insights more efficient and user-friendly.

-## Data Files
-1. CSV Files
-   - `global-fossil-fuel-consumption.csv`
-   - `per-capita-energy-use.csv`
-   - `primary-energy-cons.csv`
-   - `renewable-share-energy.csv`

-   These CSV files contain the raw data used in the HTML visualizations.
-They include information on global fossil fuel consumption, per capita energy use, primary energy, and renewable energy.

-2. JSON Files
-   - `world_map.json`

-   This file contains geographic information required to render the map visualizations.

-### Working with Data Files
-- Since the data files are fetched from GitHub, they will be automatically available to the HTML files.

-## Troubleshooting
-- Missing Data: Ensure you have an internet connection to access the necessary data files from GitHub.
-- Unsupported Browser: Use the latest version of your preferred browser.

-My GitHub profile Link -:  https://github.com/Prathameshmane1710/html-portfolio
+Code Execution Guide

+This directory contains the resources necessary for visualizing global energy consumption data using HTML, CSS, JavaScript, D3.js, and data files (CSV/JSON).
+The guide explains the purpose of each file and how to run them effectively.

+Home Page (index.html)

+The project begins with a homepage (index.html) that provides an overview of the energy visualization project.

+The page features a modern, responsive design with a gradient background and a centered glass-style container.

+It introduces the project with a brief description of its goals: exploring energy data through interactive charts.

+A button labeled “Energy Charts Project” is provided.
+When clicked, it redirects the user to charts.html, where the data visualizations are hosted.

+This homepage serves as the entry point for the project and ensures a user-friendly start for exploring energy insights.

+HTML Files

+Each HTML file is designed to display a specific energy consumption visualization.
+Open them directly in a modern web browser (Chrome, Firefox, or Edge recommended).

+Fossil_fuel_stack_area.html

+Displays a stacked area chart of global fossil fuel consumption.

+Map_visual_percapita_Engy_Index_2.html

+Provides a per capita energy consumption index using an interactive map.

+Map_visual_primary_Engy_Index.html

+Maps global primary energy consumption indices.

+Per_capita_energy_Linechart.html

+Shows per capita energy consumption trends as a line chart.

+Primary_Energy_Linechart.html

+Visualizes annual consumption trends for primary energy sources.

+Renewable_Energy.html

+Displays data related to renewable energy adoption and usage.

+Renew_linechart.html

+Shows renewable energy consumption trends over time using a line chart.

+Running the HTML Visualizations

+All visualizations fetch their data directly from GitHub (CSV/JSON sources).
+No manual adjustments to file paths are required.

+Simply open the desired .html file in a supported browser.

+After launching one visualization, you can seamlessly switch between others using the dropdown menu integrated into each page.

+Data Files

+CSV Files

+global-fossil-fuel-consumption.csv – Global fossil fuel usage data.

+per-capita-energy-use.csv – Energy consumption per person across countries.

+primary-energy-cons.csv – Primary energy consumption trends.

+renewable-share-energy.csv – Share of renewable energy in total energy consumption.

+JSON File

+world_map.json – Geographic boundary data required for map-based visualizations.

+Working with Data Files

+Since all files are hosted online, they are automatically fetched when opening the HTML visualizations.

+Ensure you have an active internet connection to load charts properly.

+Troubleshooting

+Missing Data: If visualizations appear blank, confirm your internet connection so data can be retrieved from GitHub.

+Browser Compatibility: Use the latest version of Chrome, Firefox, or Edge.
+Some visualizations may not render correctly on outdated browsers.